ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 1. Import [sif-file](https://raw.githubusercontent.com/ideaportriga/nexus-bridge/master/examples/VUE.JS%20Examples/Demo%20Example/SIF/N19_Vue_Objects.sif) *(use the mouse right click and `Save link as...` to download the file)* into the Siebel Tools.

 1. Add the `N19 Vue Account Screen` to your application:

       * Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.

       * Use the Tools to add `N19 Vue Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.

       * Use the Tools to add `N19 Vue Account Screen` under `Application > Page Tab` for your Siebel Application Name.

-1. Compile (Siebel IP16 and earlier) or deliver (Siebel IP17+) the following objects:
+1. Compile (Siebel IP16) or deliver (Siebel IP17+) your changes:

-    * `Nexus 19 Vue Demo Examples` project.

-    * Application object, that you've updated above.
+      * Even in 19.11 changes on the Application object still require the Object Manager restart.

 1. Add the `N19 Account View` to your application:

       * Use the Siebel Web Client to register `N19 Account View` under `Administration - Application > Views`.

-      * Under `Administration - Application > Views` add your responsibility to this view.
+      * Add your user's responsibility to this view.

-      * Under `Administration - User > Users` – add the same responsibility to your user.

       * Click the `Clear cache` button on `Administration – Application > Responsibilities`.

-1. Re-login to your Siebel Application and check that the `N19 Vue Account Screen` Screen is available.

 1. Copy the files below to the `[Siebel Client or Server Home]\public\SCRIPTS\siebel\custom\` folder: